-It is hard to ascertain the exact numbers of people affected by elder abuse because studies show that elder abuse is underreported.
+It is hard to ascertain the exact number of people affected by elder abuse because studies show that elder abuse is underreported.
 However, one study found that financial loss from financial elder abuse could be close to $3 billion a year.

 Related Post: Task Force To Study Ways To Protect Senior Citizens

-While it is impossible to guarantee that an elderly loved one is not the victim of financial abuse, there are some steps you can take to reduce the chances.
+While it is impossible to guarantee that an older loved one is not the victim of financial abuse, there are some steps you can take to reduce the chances.
 One option is to have more than one family member involved in caring for the loved one.

 You can also encourage the elder to get involved in community activities to ensure that he or she has a wide range of support.
 Using direct deposit as much as possible is also helpful.
 And of course, you should always screen caregivers carefully and verify references.

 Related Post: What Is A Caregiver Agreement And Why It’s Important